pbv-public/firestore-orm/README.md

     * For each read-write rows:
         * Append UpdateExpression generated using AOL.
         * Append ConditionExpressions generated using AOL
-* Transaction commits when the transaction context / scope is exited.
+* Context commits when the transaction context / scope is exited.
 * If a `retryable` error or `ConditionalCheckFailedException` or `TransactionCanceledException` is thrown during transactWrite operation, transaction will be retried.